cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 We reiterate that modulo some low-level technical details, our requirement that the KDF is indifferentiable from an RO implies that, in the ROM, the KDF used in GHP and PRE meets the split-key pseudorandomness property used in GHP's analysis.

-To summarize, all three hybrid KEMs in this document are IND-CCA2 when instantiated with cryptographic components that meet the security requirements described above.
-Any changes to the routines, including key generation/derivation, are not guaranteed to produce secure results.
+Therefore all three hybrid KEMs in this document are IND-CCA2 when instantiated with cryptographic components that meet the security requirements described above.
+Any changes to the algorithms, including key generation/derivation, are not guaranteed to produce secure results.

 ###Binding analyses